madajaju/sabr/docs/sabr/sa/esc/index.md

 # Edge Security Controller

-Edge Security Controller is a package that contains...
+Edge Security Controller runs on every devices in the sabr ecosystem.
+It is responsible for decrypting SABs and deploying SABRs in the data mesh.